Ninjosh26/std-map-implementation/README.md

 # std-map-implementation
 This is my implementation of std::map in the standard C++ library.
 It mimics much of its behavior like O(1) begin() and end(), and iterators remaining valid after insertions and deletions.
 The map hold key-value pairs and orders them using a comparison function.
-The underlying data structure is a self-balancing binary tree using red-black techniques to ensure logarithmic insert, search, and deletion.
+Keys are unique, but values can be non-unique.The underlying data structure is a self-balancing binary tree using red-black techniques to ensure logarithmic insert, search, and deletion.

 Definition:
 ```